Updated: May 18

 What Do Nonprofit Leaders Say?

-Naturally, over time, these individuals experience the challenges that come with leadership.
-Additionally, both sides will make mistakes.
-New leaders especially will feel uncertain about their roles and the decisions they need to make, amplifying existing tensions.
+Naturally, over time, both sides of the relationship experience the natural challenges that come along with leadership.
+Additionally, it is inevitable that both sides will misstep and make mistakes.
+New leaders especially will feel uncertain about their role and the decisions they need to make, creating and amplifying any existing tensions.
 They might also feel they don’t have support, due to lack of transparent conversations or professionalism.

-It is at this moment that board-executive conflict can arise.
-If these tensions remain unresolved, it can lead to significant disillusionment with the job, burnout, and high risk of turnover.
+It is at these moments that board-executive conflict can arise.
+If the tensions in this relationship remain unresolved, it can lead to significant disillusionment with the job, burnout, and high risk of turnover for executive directors.

 “If the board ain't working, nothing's working.”